 Adverse effects to general (i.e., non-special status) wildlife are anticipated from construction of the Lake-Pendleton 500 kV transmission line from the removal of vegetation that would result in the temporary loss of wildlife habitat along with the displacement and/or potential mortality of resident wildlife species that are poor dispersers such as snakes, lizards, and small mammals.
 Construction may also result in the temporary degradation of the value of adjacent native habitat areas due to noise, increased human presence, and vehicle traffic.
 Since the impacts would be to non-special status species, they would be adverse but less than significant (Class III), and no mitigation is required.
-However, USDA Forest Service Conditions 15, 29, 35, and 38; FERC Environmental Measures 12, 14, and 15; and Mitigation Measures B-1a(LE) B-1c(LE), B-1f, B-1i, B-2a(LE), B-2b, B-4a(LE), B-6a through B-6d, and B-7a(LE) are recommended to reduce the disturbance to wildlife and reduce wildlife mortality.
+However, USDA Forest Service Conditions 15, 29, 35, and 38; FERC Environmental Measures 12, 14, and 15; and Mitigation Measures B-1a(LE) B-1c(LE), B-1f(LE), B-1i(LE), B-2a(LE), B-2b(LE), B-4a(LE), B-6a through B-6d, and B-7a(LE) are recommended to reduce the disturbance to wildlife and reduce wildlife mortality.
+The full text of these revised measures is included in Appendix 12 of this EIR/EIS.